3 Reasons Why Top Universities are Recruiting Community College Students

 A Desire to Boost Performance Statistics

-Additionally, in order to boost their academic statistics, some universities are working diligently to improve their student graduation rates.
+Additionally, to boost their academic statistics, some universities are working diligently to improve their student graduation rates.
 For example, as The News and Observer further reveals, North Carolina Central University (UNCU) is one of many schools attempting to strengthen its graduation statistics.

 According to the school’s survey of enrolled freshmen students in 2000, only 49 percent earned their diploma within six years!
 Comparatively, the University of North Carolina (UNC) far outperforms UNCU’s graduation rates, as 70 percent of UNC students earn their degrees within six years.
 Adding to this comparison, North Carolina State reports a 56 percent graduation rate, which still excels beyond UNCU’s stats.

-Due to their disparaging university averages, NCCU is expected to increase its enrollment from 8,300 to 13,000 students within the next 10 years.
-While increased enrollment is a key to helping their school, leaders argue that their admission standards are experiencing a shift as well: “Across the state, universities are enrolling more community college graduates toting two-year degrees…Campus officials see eager, mature and motivated students who may be a better bet to reach the academic finish line than an 18-year-old freshman who has never set foot on a college campus or lived away from home.”
+Due to their disparaging university averages, NCCU is expected to increase its enrollment from 8,300 to 13,000 students within 10 years.
+While increased enrollment is critical to helping their school, leaders argue that their admission standards are experiencing a shift as well: “Across the state, universities are enrolling more community college graduates toting two-year degrees…Campus officials see eager, mature and motivated students who may be a better bet to reach the academic finish line than an 18-year-old freshman who has never set foot on a college campus or lived away from home.”

 Should I Transfer to a University?